Martin Meylin: Personal life

 In 1710, Martin Meylin left Zurich for Pequea in what is now Lancaster County, Pennsylvania together with a group of other Mennonites.
 He received 265 acres of land from the 10,000-acre plot granted by William Penn to settlers from the Palatinate.

-Local histories state that Martin Meylin was either a gunsmith or blacksmith, and that Martin Meylin's son, Martin Meylin (II) also practiced these professions.
+Local histories state that Martin Meylin was either a gunsmith or blacksmith, and that Meylin's son, Martin Meylin II, also practiced these professions.
 As a result, the historical record is hard to parse, as it is not always clear which Meylin is being referred to in any given document.

 The American rifle

-Martin Mylin of Lancaster County is credited with the invention of the long rifle which later on became known as the "Pennsylvania Rifle" and also the "Kentucky Rifle" of pioneer fame.
+Martin Meylin of Lancaster County is credited with the invention of the long rifle which later on became known as the "Pennsylvania Rifle" and also the "Kentucky Rifle" of pioneer fame.
 The "long rifle" is considered to be an important development by gun collectors, as it combined features of British rifling, Germanic style mechanisms, and included a particularly long barrel for great accuracy.
 The result was an effective, "distinctly American" weapon.